 Ask your students to research recycling facts and statistics, then create infographics based on their findings.
 Younger students can get creative and make poster infographics to display around school.
 Older students can craft digital infographics to post on school websites, classroom blogs, or social media.
-Get started by assigning HelpTeaching’s lesson, Reduce, Reuse, Recycle then by visiting the EPA’s Reduce, Reuse, Recycle website.
+Get started by assigning HelpTeaching’s lessons, Reduce, Reuse, Recycle and The Trash Patrol, then by visiting the EPA’s Reduce, Reuse, Recycle website.
 Then use an infographic maker like Visme or Piktochart to present them.
 Below is a sample infographic for a reference.

 Attend an Event

 Whether you are looking to get your children involved in a recycling event, enter a contest, or participate in a community clean up day, you can find something to do on America Recycles Day.
 There are over 2,000 events registered for America Recycles Day.
 Find one to attend in your area here.

 With the approach of Thanksgiving, America Recycles Day is perfectly timed to encourage children to reduce food waste.
 Learn about composting or start a compost at home or school.
 Have students create a step-by-step plan to explain how they plan to reduce food waste at home.
 Better yet, have your students organize a food rescue program or donations for the local food pantry.
 Get started with these tips.